tagyoureit/nodejs-poolController/README.md

 # Credit

 1. [Jason Young](http://www.sdyoung.com/home/decoding-the-pentair-easytouch-rs-485-protocol) (Read both posts, they are a great baseline for knowledge)
-2. [Michael (lastname unknown)](http://cocoontech.com/forums/topic/13548-intelliflow-pump-rs485-protocol/?p=159671) - Registration required.
+2. Michael Russe [ceesco](https://github.com/ceesco53/pentair_examples) [CocoonTech](http://cocoontech.com/forums/topic/13548-intelliflow-pump-rs485-protocol/?p=159671) - Registration required for CocoonTech.
 Jason Young used this material for his understanding in the protocol as well.
 There is a very detailed .txt file with great information ~~that I won't post unless I get permission~~.
 Looks like it was publicly posted to [Pastebin](http://pastebin.com/uiAmvNjG).
 3. [Michael Usner](https://github.com/michaelusner/Home-Device-Controller) for taking the work of both of the above and turning it into Javascript code.
 4.  [rflemming](https://github.com/rflemming) for being the first to contribute some changes to the code.
 5. Awesome help from @arrmo and @blueman2 on Gitter